mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 # Future Steps

-*A good model should endure requirements change.*
+*A good model should endure requirements changes.*

 In the following articles, we will make these enhancements also using TDD: